notwaving/100DaysOfCloud/Journey/054/Readme.md

 ## Next Steps

-`Build Failed > Error: PythonPipBuilder:ResolveDependencies`
+~~`Build Failed > Error: PythonPipBuilder:ResolveDependencies`
-Find out where this error is coming from exactly, so we can rename the folder currently called `lambda`.
+Find out where this error is coming from exactly, so we can rename the folder currently called `lambda`.~~

+Would _love_ to write more tests, but GitHub actions is calling me...

 ## Social Proof